don-pit/linki/prg_tool.md

 > Visual Studio Code is a streamlined code editor with support for development operations like debugging, task running and version control.
 It aims to provide just the tools a developer needs for a quick code-build-debug cycle and leaves more complex workflows to fuller featured IDEs.

+## IDE plugins

+[EditorConfig](http://editorconfig.org/) // *Eclipse, IntelliJ Idea, Notepad++, SublimeText*
+> EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
+The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
+EditorConfig files are easily readable and they work nicely with version control systems.

 ## Compilers

 [codepad](http://codepad.org/) // *Online, C, C++, PHP, Python*